bredlej/ftxui_webassembly_starter/README.md

 2. Download & install EmscriptenSDK from https://emscripten.org
 3. When invoking CMake specify the Emscripten Toolchain file to be used: `cmake . -DCMAKE_TOOLCHAIN_FILE=<YOUR PATH HERE>/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake
 -DPLATFORM=Web`
+4. Compile and cd into build folder
+5. Invoke `python3 ./run_webassembly.py`
+6. Open your browser at http://localhost:8888